C++ Vocabulary Types

 std::tuple_size_v<decltype(t)>; // 3

-Pairs are the values inside std::map.
-Use them only when "the two things together" doesn't have a more meaningful name; otherwise prefer a named struct — Person{name, age} reads better than pair<string, int>.
+• Use pair/tuple only when "the things together" has no meaningful name; otherwise → named struct (Person{name, age} reads better than pair<string, int>).

 3. Structured Bindings (C++17)

-Structured bindings unpack tuples, pairs, arrays, and aggregate structs into named locals.
+• Unpack tuples, pairs, arrays, aggregate structs into named locals.

 std::pair<int, std::string> kv{1, "one"};